jon-heard/obsidian-inline-scripts/README.md

 ... then visit the [discussions page](https://github.com/jon-heard/obsidian-inline-scripts/discussions).

 ### Donations
-If you've found this plugin useful, then a donation lets me know that I should keep it up!
+If you find this plugin useful, then a donation lets me know<br/>
+that I should keep working to make it better.

 <a href='https://paypal.me/jonheard99?country.x=US&locale.x=en_US'>